KingAlistair/nodeSecurity/README.md

 ## Where users can get help with the project
-If you need help with the project, you can reach out to the project maintainers by opening an issue on the GitHub repository.
+If you need help with the project, you can reach out by opening an issue on the GitHub repository.

 ## Who maintains and contributes to the project
-This project is currently maintained by KingAlistair and welcomes contributions from the open-source community.
+This project is currently maintained by [KingAlistair](https://github.com/KingAlistair) and welcomes contributions from the open-source community.
 If you would like to contribute, please submit a pull request on the GitHub repository.